PranavPatel292/UnsplashDemo/README.md

 VITE_UNSPLASH_ACCESS_KEY = YOUR_UNSPLASH_ACCESS_KEY;
 ```

-##### Please make sure you have this access key before starting the application.
-In order to get the access key please follow the [Unsplash API's authorization](https://unsplash.com/documentation#user-authentication).
+###### Please make sure you have this ACCESS_KEY before starting the application.
+In order to get the ACCESS_KEY please follow the [Unsplash API's authorization](https://unsplash.com/documentation#user-authentication).

 ###### 4) To run the project